Maxim-Mazurok/google-api-typings-generator/gapi.client.merchantapi-accounts_v1beta/readme.md

 await gapi.client.merchantapi.accounts.list({});

 /*
-List all sub-accounts for a given multi client account.
-This is a convenience wrapper for the more powerful `ListAccounts` method.
+List all sub-accounts for a given advanced account.
+This is a convenience wrapper for the more powerful `accounts.list` method.
 This method will produce the same results as calling `ListsAccounts` with the following filter: `relationship(providerId={parent} AND service(type="ACCOUNT_AGGREGATION"))`
 */
 await gapi.client.merchantapi.accounts.listSubaccounts({provider: 'provider'});